Selmeston: Governance

 The lowest tier of government for Selmeston is a Parish meeting.
 Instead of voting for representatives, a small parish may hold a community meeting twice a year to which all the electors may attend and vote on issues.

 Wealden District Council is the next tier of government, for which Selmeston is part of the Alfriston ward, along with Alfriston, Berwick, Chalvington & Ripe and Alciston.
-The ward returns one councillor, who was a Conservative in the May 2007 election.
+The ward returns one councillor, who was a Green in the May 2023 election.

 Selmeston is represented at the East Sussex County Council as part of the Alfriston, East Hoathly & Hellingly Ward.
 The May 2005 election returned the Conservative Councillor John Garvican.

 The parliamentary district for Selmeston is Lewes.
-The general election in May 2015 elected the Conservative MP Maria Caulfield.
-She was re-elected in 2019.
+The general election in July 2024 elected the Liberal Democrat MP James MacCleary.

 Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.